 Overseas, Australian diplomatic missions and consulates provide passport services.

-The Australian Passport Information Service (APIS) provides a telephone helpline for our clients.
+We provide a telephone helpline for our clients.
 For the cost of a local call (calls from mobile and pay phones may be charged at different rates), you can seek advice and assistance with passport matters including applications.
 Your call will be answered by trained, experienced staff who will provide accurate information politely, clearly and quickly.

 In delivering a secure, efficient and responsive passport service, we aim to serve our clients in a professional and businesslike way.
 We are committed to the following service standards: